 An absolute contraindication for taking the drug is individual intolerance to the active substance or auxiliary components.
 The medicine is used with caution when:

-Taking corticosteroids by a pregnant woman can cause adrenal hypofunction and impaired growth in the fetus.
+Taking corticosteroids by a pregnant woman can cause adrenal hypofunction and growth impairment in the fetus.
 It is undesirable to use Prednisolone before and after vaccination, since the drug suppresses the immune response.

 Side effects

-• obesity with the deposition of excess fat on the face and in the neck-collar area,
+• obesity with the deposition of excess fat on the face and in the cervical-collar area,

 • arterial hypertension,